joedougherty/buildaspider/docs/BFS.rst

 -----

-If we think of **https://joedougherty.github.io** as the root, we can imagine the other pages as its children nodes.
+If we think of **https://joedougherty.github.io** as the root of the graph, we can imagine the other pages as its children nodes.